mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 8/JTAS_-_Volume_8_May24.md

 The Travellers should arrive at the palace one hour into the Pavabidian sleep period, so all but a few guards should be asleep (native Pavabidians live on a cycle of 10 hours asleep, 20 hours awake).
-The Travellers must find Orobid’s sleep chamber, place the message device, activate it and leave.
+The Travellers must find Orobid's sleep chamber, place the message device, activate it and leave.
 The real trick is that the group must leave no physical evidence that they were ever in the palace.
 Anybody who sees or detects the presence of the intruders must be stunned and